IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 Now we can run the script.
 To make sure that the script has the correct access control, you can run `chmod 777 scripts/build-and-deploy-janus.sh`.

-## 6. Compile, build, and deploy your operator
+## 6. Build, push, and deploy your operator
 It's time to finally build and deploy our operator!
 Let's do so by running the following script:

 ```bash